d9sde/good_times/README.md

 ## Roadmap

 - [ ] more languages
+- [ ] improve computation of reading order
 - [ ] maybe date support

 See the [open issues](https://github.com/d9sde/good_times/issues) for a full list of proposed features (and known issues).